 In other words, we would like you to show us the purpose, the methods and the outputs of the research you have been undertaking in your first two terms at PZI.
-We want to see primarily the work you have been undertaking as your self-directed research, but we are also interested in how you have engaged with -- and what you have taken from -- the Toolbox sessions and the Thematic Seminars, as well as methods you have developed in your READING WRITING & RESEARCH METHODS seminar.
+We want to see primarily the work you have been undertaking as your self-directed research, but we are also interested in how you have engaged with -- and what you have taken from -- the PROTOTYPING seminars and the SPECIAL ISSUES, as well as methods you have developed in your READING WRITING & RESEARCH METHODS seminar.